Winter 2018 registration will open on December 11th! Click here for the registration page.

 GEM Club 1:00pm - 4:00pm

-Club meetings are coordinated by DiscoverE staff and delivered by female volunteers who are currently studying engineering, science, computer science, or education at the University of Alberta.The clubs meet for 3 hours on nine consecutive Saturdays in the Engineering Teaching and Learning Complex (ETLC) at the University of Alberta.
-Parents are invited for an open house on the last session!
+Club meetings are coordinated by DiscoverE staff and delivered by female volunteers who are currently studying engineering, science, computer science, or education at the University of Alberta.The clubs meet for 3 hours on nine consecutive Saturdays at the University of Alberta's North Campus.
 For girls that would like to participate in both clubs, lunch time supervision will be provided.
 All of our clubs will showcase projects and programs that your children will not have seen in past DiscoverE camps or clubs.
 Each club has a registration cost of $100.00 (parking pass and GST included).
 We also offer bursaries for those who need them.
 Click here for more information on bursaries.